michiganaerospace/mathtools/README.md

 >
 > OUTPUTS
 >   - **```dB — array_like```**: An ```nb_samples x nb_bases``` array.
 The
->     columns of the array are the first derivative of the Legendre polynomial
+>     columns of the array are the first derivatives of the Legendre polynomial
 >     basis vectors.